Monday, April 21st, 1902

 St. Pierre, Martinique

-Emilie smoothed out her muslin gown as she took in the beautiful surroundings.
-The theater was even more splendid than she remembered.
+She smoothed out her muslin gown and gazed at her surroundings.
+The concert hall was even more splendid than she remembered.
 It shimmered like a golden Fabergé egg.
-High above their heads, the chandelier gleamed, spreading warm light over the frescoes that adorned the ceiling.
-She felt a surge of pride.
-So much had happened these past four months!
-Her whole life had changed.
-It was hard to believe how she, the daughter of a struggling cocoa planter, managed to capture the attention of the heir to the largest sugar plantation in the French West Indies.
-It still took her breath away.
+The chandelier glowed, spreading warm light over the frescoes that adorned the ceiling.
+The sight of it took her breath away.
+She could scarcely believe how she, the daughter of a modest cocoa planter, had captured the heart of the richest sugar planter on the island.

 The lights went down and the play began.
 The audience watched with rapt attention, including Emilie, whose eyes scarcely left the stage.
 Even Lucien, who normally grew bored after only a few minutes, seemed to be enjoying himself.

-And then, in the midst of her great turmoil, a great rumbling noise filled the hall.
-The building began to shake.
 The chandelier swayed and tinkled.
-The seats vibrated, as if moved by some unseen hand.
-The chandelier swayed so forcefully Emilie feared it would crash on the audience’s heads.
-She gasped in fright.
-The audience cried out in alarm, while on the stage, the actors looked around in confusion.
-When a piece of scenery fell down, almost hitting one of the actresses, they shrieked and ran back stage.
-And then, to everyone’s horror, a marble statue fell into the audience and a woman’s piercing scream gave rise to mass panic.
+The building shook; and the floor vibrated beneath their feet.
+Someone cried out and the actors looked around in confusion.
+When a piece of scenery fell on the stage, they shrieked and ran back-stage.
+And then, to everyone’s horror, a marble statue fell into the audience and a woman’s piercing scream gave rise to mass commotion.

-Someone yelled “Earthquake!” and all at once everyone jumped out of their seats.
-The musicians fled the orchestra pit like wasps from a burning nest, waving violins, flutes, clarinets, and violas over their heads.
-People jostled and pushed each other in their haste to escape.
-An old woman cried out and an elderly man in a black suit and top hat struggled to protect her as they were shoved aside in the melee.
+Emilie gasped.
+She feared the theater roof would collapse on their heads, crushing everyone.
+Someone yelled “earthquake!” and the audience jumped out of their seats and raced toward the exits.
+The musicians fled the orchestra pit like wasps from a burning nest and the once cheerful hall turned into mass hysteria.
+People were shouting and jostling each other in their haste to escape.
+An old woman cried out and an elderly man in a top hat and black suit struggled to protect her as they were shoved aside in the melee.